Can Airlines Detect Dummy Tickets? Explained Clearly

 Government or immigration systems in certain countries that screen passenger data in advance

 Access isn’t wide open, though.
 PNRs contain sensitive personal details like names, phone numbers, and sometimes passport information.
 That means only authorized systems and staff can view them.
 A random person can’t type your name into a search bar and pull up your itinerary.
 What can happen, however, is that anyone with your booking reference code and surname can check the reservation directly on the airline’s website.
-That’s why embassies ask for the PNR — it lets them quickly confirm if your document is genuine.
+That’s why embassies ask for the PNR — it lets them quickly confirm if your dummy ticket for visa is genuine.

 How Consulates Verify Bookings